Sunday, 15 December 2013

 The Shortest Month

 February is not only the shortest month of the year literally, but also figuratively!
 The past couple of weeks seem to have whizzed past at breakneck speed!...
-As North India's biggest sports festival Spardha'13, organized by our college, got underway; IIT-BHU witnessed the in flux of over two thousand participants from all over the country for this adrenaline pumping event!...
-And although I fancy myself as an amateur in certain sports like badminton and table tennis, I decided to spend the weekend with my father instead, who had taken some time out from his hectic schedule, and come over to Varanasi for a trifling number of days...!
+As North India's biggest sports festival Spardha'13, organized by our college, got underway; IIT-BHU witnessed the influx of over two thousand participants from all over the country for this adrenaline pumping event!...
+And although I fancy myself as an amateur in certain sports like table tennis and badminton, I decided to spend the weekend with my father instead, who had taken some time out from his hectic schedule and come over to Varanasi for a trifling number of days...!

 But due to the ongoing 'Kumbh Mela', the world's largest congregation of religious pilgrims in and around the Allahabad region, booking a hotel in Varanasi became an arduous task.
 However, after a few grueling hours of searching, my father finally managed to obtain a room in the Haifa hotel, overlooking the Assi Ghat, at double the normal rates.